The Science

 Video: How Alzheimer's Changes the Brain

-The scientific community’s understanding of the pathological processes defining Alzheimer’s disease, namely the formation of beta-amyloid plaques and hyper-phosphorylated tau tangles, is currently experiencing a rapid and welcome transformation due to the advent of easily accessible blood-based biological markers of disease (biomarkers).
+The scientific community’s understanding of the pathological processes defining Alzheimer’s disease is currently experiencing a rapid and welcome transformation due to the advent of easily accessible blood-based biological markers of disease (biomarkers).
 The capability to effectively measure biomarkers across all stages of Alzheimer’s disease provides new opportunities for both the clinician and patient to enable greater well-being, planning and preparation throughout the disease continuum.

 An understanding of the science behind these advances can help people take control of their journey and create hope for today.